Honu Byron 10’6 SUP

 - Construction Quality: 9.8/10

-The Honu Byron 10’6, with it’s 32” width and impressive stiffness, provides plenty of stability for our paddlers between 110-230lbs.
-Because it’s only 4.7” thick, the Byron also lowers your center of gravity, contributing to a more solid, hardboard-like feel for smaller paddlers in particular.
-The caveat to this, however, is that going from the usual 6” thickness that most iSUPs have to the Byron’s 4.7” thickness slightly decreases the volume of the SUP, which can cause inexperienced heavier paddlers to feel less stable on the water.
+The Honu Byron 10’6, with it’s 32” width and impressive stiffness, provides plenty of stability for our paddlers between 110-240lbs.
+Because it’s only 4.7” thick, the Byron also lowers your center of gravity, contributing to a more solid feel for smaller paddlers.
+The caveat to this, however, is that going from the usual 6” thickness that most iSUPs have to the Byron’s 4.7” thickness slightly decreases the volume of the SUP, which can cause inexperienced, heavier paddlers to feel less stable on the water.

-The Byron did perform well for one of our product testers that is about 230lbs.
-However, he is a veteran paddler though, so his experience will not be comparable for paddlers his size or above with a beginner skill set.
+Even so, the Byron performed surprisingly well for one of our product testers who is about 230 lbs.
+He is a veteran paddler though, so his experience will not be universal for paddlers with a beginner skill set.
 He also still prefers the Honu Fairlight 10’9 as a higher volume, more stable alternative to the Byron 10’6, that doesn’t force you to sacrifice having a lower center of gravity.

 Speed Test: 8.6/10